GigaTables/gigatables/README.md

 ## FAQ

-**Can I use file types in GigaTables editor to upload files through AJAX on server?**
+**Can I use file types in GT editor to upload files through AJAX on server?**

 Sure, it can be done by this additional option in editor: